hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-data-source.md

 Since we're creating a Data Source for a Resource Group, which is a part of the Resources API - we'll want to create an empty Go file within the Service Package for Resources, which is located at `./internal/services/resources`.

-In this case, this'd be a file called `resource_group_example_data_source.go`, which we'll start out with the following:
+In this case, this would be a file called `resource_group_example_data_source.go`, which we'll start out with the following:

 > **Note:** We'd normally name this file `resource_group_data_source.go` - but there's an existing Data Source for Resource Groups, so we're appending `example` to the name throughout this guide.